cypress-io/cypress/cypress/v0.0/documentation/3-Examples/0-List of Example Apps.md

 # [PieChopper](https://github.com/cypress-io/examples-angular-circle-ci)

 This is a single page application with a decent amount of features.
-It involves lots of form submissions.
+The [tests](https://github.com/cypress-io/examples-angular-circle-ci/blob/master/tests/app_spec.js) involve a lot of form submissions.

 **Features:**